 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
-To remove the fans and the fan cage, complete the following steps: - a.
-To remove the fans, squeeze the tab (A) and lift the fan out of the fan cage as shown in Figure 2 on page 5.
+To remove a main system fan (the larger fans located on the left side), follow this step.
+Otherwise, go to next step. - a.
+Locate the system fan to be replaced.
+It is the fan with the amber fault LED lit. - b.
+Squeeze the latches (A) on the failing fan.
+While squeezing, pull up on the latches to pull the fan out of the fan cage.